Share work plans and progress

 The specific set of formatting features differs depending on the client you use.
 In all clients, you can bold, italicize, and underline text.
 You can also add and remove hyperlinks, format text as ordered or unordered lists, and add images.

-In VSTS, you can use the icon or CTRL+Spacebar to remove formatting from highlighted text.
+You can use the icon or CTRL+Spacebar to remove formatting from highlighted text.

 The History field is no longer a rich-text field.
 To annotate the work item history, add to the Description or Discussion fields.